transcriptionpro/wuc-new/_altcoins/augur.md

 permalink: /what-is-augur/
 img: augur.jpg
 category: appcoin
-summary: Augur is a decentralised prediction market which can forecast the outcome of an event based on the 'wisdom of the crowd' principle.
+summary: Augur is a decentralised prediction market to exchange value when forecasting event outcomes based on the 'wisdom of the crowd' principle.

 ---